Industrial Hemp Profile

 Profile updated August 2012 by Malinda Geisler, AgMRC, Iowa State University.

-Currently, U.S. legislation makes it illegal to raise industrial hemp (Cannabis sativa) commercially.
+Currently, the Controlled Substance Act makes it illegal to raise industrial hemp (Cannabis sativa) commercially without a permit from the Drug Enforcement Agency(DEA).
 However, numerous state and national initiatives are working to return industrial hemp production to the United States, where it once was a major crop.
-Food and fiber uses for industrial hemp are growing rapidly and have increased over 300 percent in the past few years.
+Food and fiber uses for industrial hemp are growing rapidly and have increased over 300 percent, to an estimated 25,000 products, in the past few years.
 Much of that growth is coming from the increased sales of hemp food products.

 Hemp production originated in Central Asia thousands of years ago.
 The plant is one of the oldest sources of textile fiber.
 In fact, hemp rivaled flax as the main textile fiber until the middle of the 19th century.